Ricardo-Vargas-Gonzalez/-new--Responsive-web-design--FCCP-/Learn CSS Colors by Building a Set of Colored Markers/README.md

 A gradient is when one color transitions into another.
 The CSS linear-gradient function lets you control the direction of the transition along a line, and which colors are used.

 One thing to remember is that the linear-gradient function actually creates an image element, and is usually paired with the background property which can accept an image as a value.

+The first color is at the start (0%), the second is in the middle (50%), and the last is at the end (100%) of the gradient line.

+The linear-gradient function automatically calculates these values for you, and places colors evenly along the gradient line by default.

+If no gradientDirection argument is provided to the linear-gradient function, it arranges colors from top to bottom, or along a 180 degree line, by default.